mkirc/ws-autoreload/README.md

 ## Installation

-Clone this repository, install packages via `pip install -r requirements.txt`, add 'autoreload.js' to the .html you want to reload and go crackin'.
+Clone this repository, install packages via `pip install -r requirements.txt`, add 'autoreload.js' to the .html you want to reload and get crackin'.

 ## Usage
 ```